-Web site: www.jmu.edu/finaid
+Web site: www.jmu.edu/finaid/scholarships

-Many scholarships for students are established through the JMU Foundation and other individual departments.
-All scholarships are awarded through the Office of Financial Aid and Scholarships or by the appropriate college or division according to criteria set by the scholarship donor.
-Scholarships are awarded based upon either merit and/or need.
+Many scholarships for students are established through the JMU Foundation and individual university departments.
+All scholarships are awarded either through the Office of Financial Aid and Scholarships or by the appropriate college or division according to criteria established by the donor.
+Scholarships are awarded based upon merit and/or need.
 To be considered for need-based scholarships, students must complete the FAFSA.